 - Expansion of 5G networks.

-Demand for Engineering talent in Semiconductor Industry:
+Demand for Engineering talent in the Semiconductor Industry

 According to the Semicon India Future Skills Talent Committee’s report, the Indian semiconductor sector will need a workforce of 1.5 million by 2032 for activities such as chip design and fabrication.

 Currently, the sector is majorly hiring professionals in design, manufacturing and R&D roles.
-It extends opportunities to engineers across diverse domains including electrical engineering, hardware and software development, and telecom engineering.
+It extends opportunities to engineers across diverse domains, including electrical engineering, hardware and software development, and telecom engineering.

-VLSI Design Engineering:
+VLSI Design Engineering

 VLSI (Very-Large-Scale Integration) design engineering encompasses a range of roles involved in designing, testing, verifying, and validating complex integrated circuits (ICs).
 These engineers are basically the architects of digital innovation, crafting chip designs that power our digital world.
 Essential VLSI design engineering skills include: